-Twitter permanently suspends Trump’s account
+Twitter bans Trump’s account, citing risk of further violence

-Twitter on Friday permanently suspended President Donald Trump from the site, meting out its toughest punishment two days after a deadly riot at the U.S. Capitol “due to the risk of further incitement of violence.”
+Twitter on Friday banned President Donald Trump from its site, a punishment for his role in inciting violence at the U.S. Capitol this week, robbing him of the megaphone he used to communicate directly with more than 88 million supporters and critics.

-Twitter said Trump’s recent tweets — praising his supporters as “great American patriots” and announcing he would not attend the inauguration of Joseph Biden as the next president of the United States — together threatened to ratchet up tensions in a country still reeling from pro-Trump mob that stormed the House and Senate two days ago.

-The suspension amounted to a historic rebuke for a president who had used the social-networking site to rise to political prominence.
-Twitter had been Trump’s primary megaphone, the tool he tapped to push his policies, disperse falsehoods, savage his critics and speak to more than 88 million users almost every day.
+The move amounted to a historic rebuke for a president who had used the social-networking site to fuel his rise to political prominence.
+Twitter has been Trump’s primary communication tool to push policies, drive news cycles, fire officials, disperse falsehoods, savage critics and praise allies.

-Twitter had resisted taking action against Trump for years, even as critics called on the company to suspend him, out of a belief that a world leader should be able to speak to his or her citizens.
-But Trump’s tweets casting doubt on the 2020 election — and the riot at the U.S. Capitol they helped inspire — led the company to reverse course.
+Twitter had resisted taking action against Trump for years, even as critics called on the company to suspend him, out of a belief that a world leader should be able to speak to his or her citizens unfettered.
+But Trump’s escalating tweets casting doubt on the 2020 election – and the riot at the U.S. Capitol his comments helped inspire – led the company to reverse course.

+Twitter specifically raised the potential that Trump’s recent tweets could mobilize his supporters to commit acts of violence around President-elect Joe Biden’s inauguration, an analysis that experts saw as a major expansion in the company’s approach to moderating harmful content online.

+Twitter cited two Trump tweets.
+One stated that the 75 million who voted for him in the last election were “American Patriots” who will “not be disrespected or treated unfairly in any way, shape or form!!!”
+He then announced he would not go to Biden’s swearing-in ceremony later this month.

+“That’s a standard that’s never existed,” said Alex Stamos, a former Facebook chief security officer, now head of Stanford Internet Observatory, a disinformation research group.
+“The ‘impact’ standard has never existed.”

+Stamos added that Twitter’s action – and Facebook’s recent enforcement efforts – meant that “the right-wing social media ecosystem in America has been shattered.

 The move comes amid a wave of criticism from Democratic lawmakers and Twitter’s own employees, who demanded in a letter written this week that the company’s leaders permanently suspend Trump’s account.

-In an internal letter addressed to chief executive Jack Dorsey and his top executives viewed by The Washington Post, roughly 350 Twitter employees asked for a clear account of the company’s decision-making process regarding the President’s tweets the day that a pro-Trump mob breached the U.S. Capitol.
-Employees also requested an investigation into the past several years of corporate actions that led to Twitter’s role in the insurrection.
+In an internal letter addressed to chief executive Jack Dorsey and his top executives viewed by The Washington Post, roughly 350 Twitter employees requested an investigation into the past several years of corporate actions that led to Twitter’s role in the insurrection.

 “Despite our efforts to serve the public conversation, as Trump’s megaphone, we helped fuel the deadly events of January 6th,” the employees wrote.
 “We request an investigation into how our public policy decisions led to the amplification of serious anti-democratic threats.
 We must learn from our mistakes in order to avoid causing future harm.”

 “We play an unprecedented role in civil society and the world’s eyes are upon us.
-Our decisions this week will cement our place in history, for better or worse,” the added.
+Our decisions this week will cement our place in history, for better or worse,” the employees added.

 In a statement, Twitter spokesperson Brandon Borrman wrote, “Twitter encourages an open dialogue between our leadership and employees, and we welcome our employees expressing their thoughts and concerns in whichever manner feels right to them.”